tlswg/tls13-spec/draft-ietf-tls-tls13.md

   attacks against the cryptographic primitives that require multiple trials.

-Information leakage through side channels can occur at layers, above TLS, in application protocols and the applications that use them.
+Information leakage through side channels can occur at layers above TLS, in application protocols and the applications that use them.
 Resistance to side-channel attacks depends on applications and application protocols separately ensuring that confidential